codejay12/codejay12/README.md

 ---

-## 🚀 About Me
+##  About Me

-I'm a Data & Applied Scientist with 2.5+ years of experience building ML and deep learning systems that drive meaningful impact — from optimizing last-mile delivery with RL, and from demand forecasting for farms to building NLP-based RAG bots and solving customer issues using conversational AI.
+I'm a Data & Applied Scientist with 2.6+ years of experience building ML and deep learning systems that drive meaningful impact — from optimizing last-mile delivery with RL, and from demand forecasting for farms to building NLP-based RAG bots and solving customer issues using conversational AI.

-I enjoy working at the intersection of **NLP**, **forecasting**, and **optimization**, often blending data science with engineering to create deployable, scalable AI tools.

 I believe in making things work *and* making them better — whether that’s squeezing a few extra percent from a model, or saving millions in operational waste.

 ---

-## 🛠️ Tech Stack & Tools
+## Tech Stack & Tools

-**Languages**: Python (Advanced), R, SQL, C
+**Languages**: Python (Advanced), R, SQL, C,Rust (Learning),Triton and cuda(In Planning)
 **ML Frameworks**: Scikit-learn, TensorFlow, PyTorch, Keras, PyCaret
 **Visualization**: Matplotlib, Seaborn, Power BI, Excel, Tableau
 **Tools**: Git, Docker, Jupyter, VS Code, SAS